 Our origins date back to 1655 when a group of sons of clergymen gathered for a service in St Paul’s Cathedral and a collection was taken for destitute clergy and their families.
-Our Festival Service, as it is now known, has continued each year since then.
+Our Festival Service has continued each year since then.
 Its primary purpose now is one of thanksgiving and rededication to God of our work in providing assistance to clergy and their families in times of need.

-This year our Festival Service will take place in St Paul's Cathedral on Tuesday 15th May at 5pm.
+This year our Festival Service took place in St Paul's Cathedral on Tuesday 15th May at 5pm.

-After the Festival Service we will be holding a Dinner at Merchant Taylors' Hall.
-Our speaker at the Dinner will be the broadcaster and entertainer, and clergy son, Timmy Mallet.
+After the Festival Service we held a Dinner at Merchant Taylors' Hall.
+Our speaker at the Dinner was the broadcaster, entertainer, and clergy son, Timmy Mallet.

 The 365th Festival of Sons & Friends of the Clergy will take place on Tuesday 21st May 2019.